jb2dawrrld/FlightDelays/README.md

 # Flight Delay Predictor
-## A machine learning model that predicts flight delays and cancelations using historical flight data
+### _A machine learning model that predicts flight delays and cancelations using historical flight data._

 # Overview
 Flight delays are a common problem in the aviation industry.
 Not only does it inconvenience passengers, but also affects airline operations.
 This project uses machine learning to predict flight delays and cancellations using historical flight data.
 It leverages data preprocessing, feature engineering, and classification models to identify flights likely to be delayed.